List of Katie and Orbie episodes

 This is an episode list for the animated series Katie and Orbie.
-A total of 78 half-hour episodes (234 stories) were produced.
-The series premiered in 1994.
+A total of 78 half-hour episodes, or 234 segments, were produced.
+The series intentionally featured slideshow-like limited animation to create an effect similar to reading a storybook.
 In 1996, the series switched to digital ink and paint for coloring.
-The first 39 episodes were made by Lacewood Productions and from 2001 to 2002, another 39 episodes were made by Amberwood Entertainment.
-Each half-hour episode consists of three 7-minute different stories.
-The episodes' original Canadian air dates for the first three seasons are listed, and the episodes' original Canadian airdates for the last three seasons are currently unknown.
+The first 39 episodes were produced by Lacewood Productions from 1993 to 1996, and another 39 episodes were produced by Amberwood Entertainment from 2001 to 2003.
+Each half-hour episode consists of three seven-minute separate stories.